Auto Lifts: Frequently asked Questions

 How much does JMC charge to ship my vehicle lift?

 Our shipping costs depend on the price of the product you purchase.
-We ship vehicle lifts to businesses for free but please make sure you have the right equipment to unload the lift as we do not include that or installation.
+Please make sure you have the right equipment to unload the lift as we do not include that or installation.
 Don’t forget to ask about our international shipping.

 Our low prices and high quality products have allowed us to become one of the nation’s fastest growing automotive equipment distributors.
 If you’re looking to purchase a vehicle lift and still have questions regarding prices, types and capacities contact us today and ask to speak to one of our experts to learn more.